opennode/waldur-core/docs/guide/groups.rst

 to a single component (LDAP) in the system.

 For the moment, it is done by:

 - configuring LDAP access from NodeConductor
-- creating a new *nodeconductor.ldapsync.models.LdapToGroup* instance and specifying LDAP group name and the target Django group.
+- creating a new *nodeconductor.ldapsync.models.LdapToGroup* instance
+  and specifying LDAP group name and the target Django group

 To enable LDAP support, please update `settings.py` (probably located in /etc/nodeconductor/ if installed from RPMs) to enable LDAPBackend: